Bishara10/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
 A recreation of Flappy Bird using Pygame and integrating an AI (DRL) agent to play the game.

-Assets acquired from https://github.com/zhaolingzhi/FlapPyBird-master | Credits to him Flappy Bird recreation credits: https://github.com/LeonMarqs/Flappy-bird-python
+Assets acquired from https://github.com/zhaolingzhi/FlapPyBird-master | Credits to him.

+Flappy Bird recreation credits: https://github.com/LeonMarqs/Flappy-bird-python

 ## Current State: